If you’re looking to attract more customers to your business, the first imperative is to make your brand message clear, relevant, and focused.

 #2 Who is it for?

-If you’ve already chosen a specific market segment (people you really like serving?) but you haven’t figured out the painful problem you’re going to solve for them, they’ll understand what you’re selling is for THEM but they’re not going to understand they NEED it.
+If you’ve already chosen a specific market segment to target, but you haven’t figured out the painful problem you’re going to solve for them, they’ll understand what you’re selling is for them but they’re not going to understand they need it.

 Use this simple formula: “I help [target audience] [achieve this transformation] by [your solution].”

-#3 In what ways is the experience of working with you different?
+#3 In what ways is the experience of being your customer different?

 What are the specific benefits?
 How is your approach, philosophy, or process different?